Spanish-learning podcasts are genuinely one of the most effective tools for beginners.

 3. News in Slow Spanish — Beginner

-The premise is simple: current events, delivered in slow, clear, carefully enunciated Spanish.
+The premise is simple: current events, delivered in slow, clear, carefully enunciated Spanish — which makes it one of the better shows for tuning your ear to pronunciation early.
 New episodes drop every week and cover real news, so you're building vocabulary that's actually relevant to the world, not just scripted scenarios about ordering coffee at a café.

 There's a beginner tier that uses simpler vocabulary and slower speech, and the show levels up as you do.
 It's one of the few learning podcasts with a subscription model that actually justifies the price — you get transcripts, exercises, and a grammar section baked into every episode.